vncorenlp/VnCoreNLP/Readme.md

 	* 870 sentences are used for development.
 * Test data: 2120 test sentences from the VLSP 2013 POS tagging shared task.

-Results with respect to (w.r.t.) gold word segmentation:
 <table>
     <tr>
     <td><b>Model<b></td>